Ticket #166 (new task)

 This is, though, slightly harder than "AppArmor? should follow symlinks" -- it is certainly the case that a program protected by AppArmor? that needs to write to a config file in your homedir _shouldn't_ follow symlinks, if it's able to create that file as a symlink to some arbitrary other place.
 Perhaps we can mark /etc/krb5.conf (being in a safe directory) as a file that is safe to follow symlinks through, with another AppArmor? permission.

-Changed 5 months ago by jdreed
+comment:3 Changed 15 years ago by jdreed

-• see_also set to LP:132468 LP:203898
+• Upstream bug set to LP:132468 LP:203898

-• milestone set to Upstream Utopia
+• Milestone set to Upstream Utopia

 Note: See TracTickets for help on using tickets.